-Figure 4.28 shows the definition for a payroll record.
-The Payroll class has multiple fields, each of which might be used as a search key.
-Simply by varying the type for the key, and looking at the appropriate field in each record, we can define a dictionary whose search key is the ID field, another whose search key is the name field, and a third whose search key is the address field of the Payroll class.
-Figure 4.29 shows an example where Payroll objects are stored in two separate dictionaries, one using the ID field as the key and the other using the name field as the key.
+Figure 4.30 shows an implementation for a payroll record.
+Class Payroll has multiple fields, each of which might be used as a search key.
+Simply by varying the type for the key, and using the appropriate field in each record as the key value, we can define a dictionary whose search key is the ID field, another whose search key is the name field, and a third whose search key is the address field.
+Figure 4.31 shows an example where Payroll objects are stored in two separate dictionaries, one using the ID field as the key and the other using the name field as the key.